pavedroad-io/pavedroad/devkit/BOOTSTRAP.md

 2. Installs git and either curl or pip

-    The Unix bootstrap script then looks for one of the local package installers to install _git_ and either _curl_ or _pip_ as needed to install salt:
+    The Unix bootstrap script then looks for one of the required local package installers to install _git_ and either _curl_ or _pip_ as needed to install SaltStack.
-    - apt-get
-    - dnf
-    - yum
-    - zypper

 3. Installs SaltStack using the salt bootstrap script (or apt-get or pip)

         curl -o install_salt.sh -L https://bootstrap.saltstack.com